-Effective August 10, 2012, the University’s conflict of interest policy 13010 will change to reflect recent requirements by federal sponsors.
+Effective August 10, 2012, the university’s conflict of interest policy 13010 changed to reflect new requirements by federal sponsors.
 An important element of the policy revision is the requirement that all investigators complete training on Conflict of Interest policies and procedures.

-The mandatory training requirement applies to any; principal investigators, co-investigators, project directors, postdoctoral associates, graduate students and any other person deemed responsible for the design, conduct, or reporting of research.
+The mandatory training requirement applies to any principal investigators, co-investigators, project directors, postdoctoral associates, graduate students, and any other person deemed responsible for the design, conduct, or reporting of research.
 Federal regulations require all Public Health Service investigators to complete training prior to the award of a grant or contract; therefore, all PHS awards will be held until all individuals named in the proposal have completed training.
-In addition, all investigators receiving non-PHS awards on or after August 10, 2012 will need to be trained within 30 days of project start-up.
+In addition, all investigators receiving non-PHS awards will need to be trained within 30 days of project start-up.

 If you have questions regarding the Conflict of Interest training requirement, please contact the Office of the Vice President for Research and Innovation Education and Administrative Compliance office at 540-231-2336 or by email at email@example.com or the COI website.